viCore12/Advancing-Understanding-and-Question-Answering-of-Vietnamese-Charts-for-Vision-Language-Models/README.md

 <p align="center">
     <img src="./assets/ChartLLamma.jpg" width="250" style="margin-bottom: 0.2;"/>
 <p>
-<h2 align="center"> ViTern-MoE-LLaVA: Intern VIT Mixture of Experts for Large Vision-Language Models</a></h2>
+<h2 align="center"> Advancing Understanding and Question Answering of Vietnamese Charts for Vision-Language Models</a></h2>
 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for latest update. </h2>
 <h5 align="center"> This Repo is fork from MoE-LLaVa!! </h2>

 <h5 align="center">